resiliencetheatre/rpi-extree/vault.md

 ipv4 macsec interface.

 ## Encrypted partition setup

+You need FIDO2 hardware token, like Nitrokey for this functionality.

 Create LUKS encrypted MicroSD partition with FIDO2 token for decryption.
 Plug in FIDO2 token and run `create-partition.sh` script.
 Before reboot, activate `/etc/crypttab` and be prepared to press